MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/save-legacy-calendars-in-uci.md

 ---
-title: Save legacy calendars in UCI
+title: "Calendar dates are corrupted" error while migrating legacy calendar to Unified Interface
-description: Provides a resolution for an issue where a Service-Level Agreement (SLA) regarding fails with dates corrupted error. ms.reviewer: sdas, ankugupta, mpanduranga ms.author: v-psuraty
+description: Provides a resolution for the "Calendar dates are corrupted" error message that occurs when you migrate a legacy calendar to Unified Interface. ms.reviewer: sdas, ankugupta, mpanduranga ms.author: v-psuraty
 author: v-psuraty
-ms.date: 01/09/2024
+ms.date: 01/23/2024
 ---
-# Save legacy calendar in UCI
+# "Calendar dates are corrupted" error while migrating legacy calendar to Unified Interface

-This article provides a resolution for an issue where a Service-Level Agreement (SLA) regarding fails with dates corrupted error.
+This article provides a resolution for the "Calendar dates are corrupted" error message that occurs when you migrate a legacy calendar to Unified Interface.

 ## Symptoms

-You receive the following error message
+The following error message appears:

-`Error Code:0x10000003 Calendar 649bf685-aa40-e911-a95c-000d3ab3f13b dates are corrputed.
-Try to create a new Calendar.`
+"Error Code:0x10000003 Calendar 649bf685-aa40-e911-a95c-000d3ab3f13b dates are corrputed.
+Try to create a new Calendar."

 ## Cause

-This issue occurs because the legacy calendar was not configured properly to UCI after migration.
+This issue occurs because the legacy calendar isn't configured to Unified Interface after migration.

 ## Resolution

-Ask user to either create the calendar in UCI and change that in SLA Item.
-Or user can open the same legacy calendar in UCI interface and "Save and Close".
+Create a new calendar and replace it with the existing one in the SLA Item.
+Or, open the legacy calendar in Unified interface and save it.